Registration for TempleFest will begin in Spring 2020.

 Food is included in the cost to attend TempleFest.

-TempleFest T-shirt are ONLY AVAILABLE by Pre-order.
+TempleFest T-shirts are ONLY AVAILABLE by Pre-order when registering for the event.

 Please bring your own water bottle.
 Water will be available at refill stations.
 If you forget your water bottle, you can purchase one from the Temple Store.